Our Data collection reference guides for teachers (PDF 311.15KB) include practical tips on data collection in the context of evaluation.

 - provide large amounts of data, rich in context and stories.

-Go to the interviews and focus groups page for tips on setting the scope, designing the questions, facilitation and interviewing skills and organising and analysing the data.
+The interviews and focus groups page has tips on setting the scope, designing the questions, facilitation and interviewing skills and organising and analysing the data.

 - collects quantitative and qualitative data